srirajk/http-multiplexing-example/Readme.md

 - Spring Boot application with endpoints that simulate data retrieval.
 - Controlled response times to mimic real-world API behavior.

+### Choosing the Right Approach
+- For CPU-bound tasks: Regular Spring Web with an Executor pool may be more appropriate if the tasks involve heavy computation and you need fine-grained control over thread allocation and management.
+- For I/O-bound tasks: Spring Reactive is ideal due to its non-blocking nature and efficient resource utilization.
+It excels in environments where you have high I/O operations like remote API calls or database transactions.
+- For a mix or high volume of lightweight tasks: Using virtual threads with Spring Boot can be advantageous as it allows each task to behave as if it's running in its own dedicated thread without the associated overhead.

 ## Running the Project
 - docker-compose up